tchigher/lama/account-manager/README.md

 ## Run the account manager

-> A shared `build.sbt` file is used at the root of the project to share common libraries and handle multiple sub projects.
+> A shared `build.sbt` file is used at the root of the lama project to share common libraries and handle multiple sub projects.
 >
 >All following sbt commands should be done at the root path of the lama project.